AerWyn81/HeadBlocks/docs/config/config.md

 #### Holograms

-!> **For versions above 1.19+, the DEFAULT type is not supported because it causes players to crash.**

 ```
 holograms:
-  plugin: DEFAULT (or DECENT for DecentHolograms or HD for HolographicDisplays)
+  plugin: DEFAULT (or DECENT for DecentHolograms or HD for HolographicDisplays or CMI for CMI)
   heightAboveHead: 0.4
   found:
     enabled: true